-- The right type and category depend on the type of post you are writing and your target audience.
+The right category depends on the type of post you are writing and your target audience.
 You can create new posts anywhere the New Topic button is visible: the home page, from within a specific category, or within a tag.
-Please note that if you create a new post from within a category, it will create that post IN that category or tag.
+Please note that if you create a new post from within a category and/or tag, it will create that post IN that category or tag.
 (You can update this in the post editor.)

-- Choose this type of post if you want others to give you suggestions on how to get your use case working.
+- Questions.
+Choose this category if you want others to give you suggestions on how to get your use case working.
 This type of post also lets you mark which replies answer your question.
-For ease of finding them, accepted Answers appear between the original post and the rest of the answers.
+For ease of finding them, accepted Answers appear underneath the original post, as well as in their original location within the conversation.

-- Choose this type of post to get people thinking and talking about something you aren't looking for an answer on.
+- Discussion.
+Choose this category to get people thinking and talking about something you aren't looking for an answer on.

-- Choose this type of post to share ideas for enhancements, improvements, and new features with Skuid.
-Please check out others' ideas an Vote Up ones that would be helpful to you as well so Skuid knows what is most impactful to you!
+- Ideas.
+Choose this category to share ideas for enhancements, improvements, and new features with Skuid.
+Please check out others' ideas and vote for ones that would be helpful to you as well so Skuid knows what is most impactful to you!

 If you want responses, ask for them.

-- Tags are useful for many reasons so use as many as are applicable to your post.
+- Tags are useful for many reasons, so use as many as are applicable to your post.
 Tags are visible on the top of the forum, to the right of the Categories selector.